By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Learn from Experts

-The CRS faculty is made up of active scholars who are absorbed in the study of communication and rhetorical studies.
-They conduct original research, present their work at national and international conferences and write books or publish essays in scholarly journals.
-This enables them to share cutting-edge perspectives with students and keep their teaching up-to-date with current trends in the field of communication studies.
+CRS faculty are active scholars absorbed in the study of communication and rhetorical studies.
+They conduct original research, present their work at national and international conferences and write books and publish essays in scholarly journals.
+Their teaching and mentoring is informed by the latest developments in research.

 A Vibrant History